stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       **Private Hire of the Guest House**

       Accommodation consisting of 6 En-Suite Bedrooms, Private Hire of the Breakfast Room, Pool Room and Bar.
-Breakfast included for all guests - £700 per night (minimum stay 2 nights)
+Breakfast included for all guests for £700 per night (minimum stay 2 nights)

       Perfect for a group holiday or family reunion!
 Please call us directly for more information.
 Dogs welcome.